Ilya-ekb/BGCore/README.md

-# Core Loop System Documentation
+# Base Game Core System Documentation

-Welcome to the Core Loop System! 🎉 This documentation provides an overview of the architecture, classes, and how to use them effectively in your projects.
+Welcome to the Base Game Core System!
+This documentation provides an overview of the architecture, classes, and how to use them effectively in your projects.

 ## Table of Contents